 Due to safety concerns, we cannot accommodate e-bikes on our gravel tours.

 Yes, but very few.
 Our gravel routes include some necessary riding on quiet paved roads to get from place to place.
 The actual gravel roads may have a few cars, but they will be going much slower than vehicles on main roads.
 This makes the riding significantly quieter and more enjoyable than riding on pavement.

-No — although the surfaces are similar, a gravel ride is very different from a straight, flat rail trail.
+No — a gravel ride is very different from a straight, flat rail trail.
 On a gravel ride, you’ll have to turn, climb and descend on rough or loose surfaces.
 That’s the fun part!